upbookclub/upbookclub.github.io/_posts/2018-03-10-meetup-march.md

 I reckon this is the first post in a long while on this website.
 We've been having meetups for the last one year, but most of the things discussed are lost in time because there is no record of it.
-I thus felt I needed to put some of the stuff discussed on our March meetup.
+I thus felt I needed to put some of the stuff discussed in our March meetup.

 This month's meet up was hosted at Big Square- some decent fast